 DAVID WAIN BIO

-David Wain is the co-creator, executive producer, director and co-writer of the Netflix series Wet Hot American Summer: First Day of Camp (and the upcoming follow-up Wet Hot American Summer: Ten Years Later.)
-He also plays the swarthy Israeli counselor Yaron.
+David Wain is the co-creator, executive producer, co-writer and sole director of the upcoming Netflix series Wet Hot American Summer: Ten Years Later, a sequel to his 2015 hit series Wet Hot American Summer: First Day of Camp.
+He also plays the swarthy, sexy Israeli counselor Yaron.

-He directed and co-wrote five feature films: Wet Hot American Summer, The Ten, Role Models, Wanderlust and most recently They Came Together starring Paul Rudd & Amy Poehler.
-His sixth feature, a biopic about National Lampoon founder Doug Kenney (A Futile and Stupid Gesture) is currently in production.
+He directed and co-wrote five feature films: Wet Hot American Summer, The Ten, Role Models, Wanderlust and They Came Together.
+He's currently completing his sixth feature, A Futile and Stupid Gesture, a biopic about National Lampoon founder Doug Kenney (starring Will Forte, Domhnall Gleeson & Emmy Rossum).
+It will be released later this year.

-On television, he served as executive producer, writer, director and occasional guest star of the Emmy award winning Childrens Hospital, Adult Swim’s hit series starring Rob Corddry, Megan Mullally, Henry Winkler and Malin Akerman.
-Its seventh season and final season Adult Swim is currently nominated for four 2106 Emmy Awards.
+On television, he served as executive producer, writer, director and frequent guest star of the Emmy award winning Childrens Hospital, Adult Swim’s hit series starring Rob Corddry, Megan Mullally, Henry Winkler and Malin Akerman.
+The show ran for seven seasons, winning four Emmy Awards .

 He also co-created and co-starred in two other TV series: The State on MTV and Stella on Comedy Central.

-He has written, directed and/or acted in dozens of other movies and TV shows including Broad City, Bob’s Burgers, New Girl, Party Down, Drunk History, Younger and The Daily Show.
-He is a regular on the Comedy Central series Another Period.
+He has written, directed and/or acted in dozens of other movies and TV shows including Broad City, New Girl, Party Down, Drunk History, Younger, Superjail, Fresh Off the Boat and The Daily Show.
+He currently plays Courtney (Gene's necklace-sucking girlfriend) on Bob's Burgers, and Albert (Beatrice's gay husband) on the Comedy Central series Another Period which debuts its third season in February.
+David and Paul Rudd cameo as marijuana shopkeepers in the movie Fun Mom Dinner coming August 4th.